INFORMSJoC/2024.1036/README.md

    Reference: Gehring H, Homberger J (1999). *A parallel hybrid evolutionary metaheuristic for the vehicle routing problem with time windows.* Proceedings of EUROGEN99, volume 2, 57–64.

 Please note that these datasets are **not included** in this repository.
 Anyone interested in using them should consult the original references.
-All datasets can also be accessed online at [VRP Web Page, PUC-Rio](https://vrp.atd-lab.inf.puc-rio.br/index.php/en/).
+All datasets can also be accessed online at [CVRPLIB Web Page, PUC-Rio](https://vrp.atd-lab.inf.puc-rio.br/index.php/en/).

 ## Support